raditya1117/HoneyBadger/fastapi-testing/article.md

 {"type":"RequestValidationError","error_type":"missing","reason":"Field required"}
 ```

-As you can see, both the responses have the same structure and they can be processed by the frontend app to show appropriate error messages to the user.
-Hence, it is important to handle request validation errors explicitely and standardize their responses.
+As you can see, both responses have the same structure, and they can be processed by the frontend app to show appropriate error messages to the user.
+Hence, it is important to handle request validation errors explicitly and standardize their responses.

 ### Use logging and email alerts for observability

 It is important to log the error messages and exception trace before sending the error response.
 The error logs help in root cause analysis and debugging.
-You should also configure email alerts for critical issues like security breaches, rate limit errors, or out of memory errors that should not be ignored.
+You should also configure email alerts for critical issues, such as security breaches, rate limit errors, or out-of-memory errors, which should not be ignored.

 ### Map Internal Errors to Safe Public Messages

 You should never reveal internal Python error messages to users in the error response.
 Doing so can expose user credentials, API keys, and personally identifiable information (PII) that shouldn't be accessible outside the system.
-Hence, qlways write exception handlers that map internal Python errors to safe public messages free of credentials and PIIs.
+Hence, always write exception handlers that map internal Python errors to safe public messages free of credentials and PIIs.

 ## Conclusion

 Error handling is a critical part of building reliable, secure, and user-friendly FastAPI applications.
-In this article, we discuss the different types of FastAPI errors and how to handlle them.
-We also discussed FastAPI error handling best practices that can help you can design APIs that behave predictably even when something goes wrong.
+In this article, we discuss the various types of FastAPI errors and how to handle them effectively.
+We also discussed FastAPI error handling best practices that can help you design APIs that behave predictably even when something goes wrong.

 Now that you know how to handle FastAPI errors the right way, put this knowledge into practice and build a small FastAPI app, experiment with different error scenarios, and see how clean, well-designed error handling transforms the development experience.

 I hope you enjoyed reading this article.